Zeioth/compiler.nvim/README.md

   * A way to transpile: toggleterm + termux.
   * A way run the project: Just keep the website opened it your browser.
+* **Do this support interpreted languages?** No. We've tested it carefuly, and it's not worth it.
+It is just more convenient to just run the script you are working on on the terminal.
+Plus, this is a compiler, not a runner.
+It scapes the aim of the project.
+If you REALLY want this, you can use compiler.nvim to run a Makefile with anything you want.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.